 Well, Valentine's Day is almost upon us, and I love my fabulous Chocolate Cookie Cups with Strawberry Cream.
 The chocolate cookie cups have so much chocolate flavor, and the strawberry cream melts in your mouth.
 The fresh taste of strawberries is a sign that spring is just around the corner; I can't wait.
 Next will be St. Patrick's Day than Easter.
 I am already craving lemons.

 Cookie cups can be a little tricky.
 I remember I tried to bake some previously, and they crumbled into pieces.
 Sad but true.
 I stumbled onto the 48 cavity mini cupcake pans sometime last month and am so glad I picked it up on sale.
 It is an excellent non-stick pan in which I can do all the cookie cups in one bake, which is a time saver.
 I did decide not to take any chances and sprayed the pan cavities lightly with Pam.
 I also purchased the two-headed tamper at the same time.
 Who knew what cool little gadget it turned out to be.

 - 1 cup Butter unsalted 2 sticks room temperature

 - 1 cup Sugar white 198 g

 - 1 Egg

-In a blender, puree the strawberries.
-You should get at least 1/2 cup.
-The remainder 1/4 cup of fresh strawberries cut into smaller pieces as a garnish for the top of each cookie cup.
+- In a blender, puree the strawberries.
+You should get at least ½ cup.
+The remainder ¼ cup of fresh strawberries cut into smaller pieces as a garnish for the top of each cookie cup.
 In a stand or handheld mixer, blend the cream cheese and sugar on medium speed.
-Add a TBSP at a time of the strawberry puree till mixed into the cream cheese.
+Add a tablespoon at a time of the strawberry puree till mixed into the cream cheese.
 Take the bowl off the mixer and fold in the Cool Whip till it is incorporated.
 I added 1 drop of coloring gel (red) to get the perfect shade of pink but you do not have to it will just be a lighter shade of pink.